 1.5.2.2.
 For Capstone courses, learners wishing to withdraw from a course must do so before the course start date.
-Dropping after the To register for individual courses, log into the registration portal (https://au.asu.edu/portal).
-Click on "register" for the desired course and then "resume" to enter the course within Canvas.

-listed start date or remaining in the course without participating will result in a failing grade for the course.
+Dropping after the listed start date or remaining in the course without participating will result in a failing grade for the course.
 See paragraph 1.6.2.3 below.